jackfirth/lens/README.md

 ===================================
 [Documentation](http://pkg-build.racket-lang.org/doc/lenses/index.html)

 A Racket package for creating and composing pure functional lenses.

-A lens is a function that examines a small subpiece of some larger structure.
-When given a value of that larger structure, the lens returns two values: a *view* value, which is the subpiece, and a *context* function, which accepts a new view value and returns a new structure with the old view replaced by the new view.
+A lens is a value that can be used to focus on a small subpiece of some larger structure.
+Given a lens and a value of that larger structure, two values can be dervied: a *view* value, which is the subpiece, and a *context* function, which accepts a new view value and returns a new structure with the old view replaced by the new view.
 Think of them as composable, pure functional getters and setters.
 Examples can be found in the documentation.